 You have a scope with the added service.

-- From the left navigation pane, filter and click the required scope.
+- From the left navigation pane, click Scopes.

 - Click the Services tab.